Renan-S/Ionic-v3-Movie-App/README.md

 - ionic g directive (Directives are arquives to change the components behavior)

 2. Ionic lyfecyle;
-- 1.ngOnInit
+- 1. ngOnInit
-- 2.ionViewWillEnter
+- 2. ionViewWillEnter
 - 3. ionViewDidEnter (DidLoad if only one time)
 - 4. ionViewWillLeave
 - 5. ionViewDidLeave
-- 6. ionViewDestroy
+- 6. ngOnDestroy

 3. Using framework specifics like:
   - Providers [View](https://github.com/Renan-S/Ionic-v3-mockApp/tree/master/src/providers)